hover and click over individual sculpture photographs to enlarge

 Lincoln, Mercury, and Ford each had strikingly modern body styling debuts for 1949, under the supervision of design chief Harold Youngren.
 Each set new sales records.
 Hollywood, hot rodders, and customizers all fell hard for the ’49 Merc…..
-James Dean in Rebel Without A Cause, American Graffiti, Grease, Cars.
+James Dean in Rebel Without A Cause, and later American Graffiti, Grease, Cars.

 George Barris created one of the first lead sleds in 1949.
 In 1953 brothers George and Sam Barris created the most famous sled of all time, the Hirohata Merc — possibly the most important custom car to date.

 In order to be regarded as a “lead sled” by the custom car tribe, the vehicle was subjected to most, if not all, of the following body style modifications:

 Chopped : essentially removing several inches of A, B, and C pillars, and re-welding the now “lowered” roof back on.

 Channeled : cutting the underside of the body to lower the entire body on the frame

 Sectioned: cutting a horizontal piece cut out of the body, to reduce the belt-line height